eugene-tarassov/vivado-risc-v/README.md

 # Prebuild images

-Prebuild FPGA bitstream for Nexy Video board, and SD card image are available in releases area.
+Prebuild FPGA bitstream for Nexys Video board, and SD card image are available in releases area.

 # Notes